East Albury

 AreaSearch assessment of residential development activity positions East Albury among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows East Albury averaged approximately 36 new dwelling approvals annually over the past five financial years, totalling an estimated 181 homes.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, East Albury averaged approximately 36 new dwelling approvals annually over the past five financial years, totalling an estimated 181 homes.
 As of FY-26, 16 approvals have been recorded.
-Over the same period, an average of 6.7 people moved to the area per dwelling built, indicating significant demand exceeding supply.
-New properties are constructed at an average expected cost value of $487,000, targeting the premium market segment with higher-end properties.
+The average population growth per year for each dwelling built in East Albury between FY-21 and FY-25 was around 6.7 people, indicating significant demand exceeding new supply, which typically leads to price growth and increased buyer competition.
+New properties are constructed at an average expected cost of $487,000, suggesting developers target the premium market segment with higher-end properties.

-This financial year has seen $6.6 million in commercial approvals, suggesting the area's residential character.
-Compared to Rest of NSW, East Albury shows approximately 75% of the construction activity per person and places among the 56th percentile nationally when measured against other areas assessed.
-New building activity comprises 97.0% detached houses and 3.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
+In FY-26, there have been $6.6 million in commercial approvals, reflecting the area's residential character.
+Compared to Rest of NSW, East Albury shows approximately 75% of the construction activity per person and ranks among the 56th percentile of areas assessed nationally.
+New building activity consists of 97.0% detached houses and 3.0% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes appealing to those seeking space.

-Notably, developers are constructing more detached housing than the existing pattern implies (76.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
+Notably, developers are constructing more detached housing than the existing pattern implies (76.0% at Census), reflecting persistent strong demand for family homes amidst densification trends.
 East Albury reflects a transitioning market with around 275 people per approval.
-Population forecasts indicate East Albury will gain approximately 4,220 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+Population forecasts indicate East Albury will gain approximately 4,102 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development